sshra/database-russian-morphology/README.md

 I parsed text base from this source http://speakrus.ru/dict/index.htm.

 More details and russian description you can find on my blog http://shra.ru/2017/03/morfologicheskijj-slovar-russkogo-yazyka-v-vide-sql-skripta/

+To import database, use parts in right order because first of the arhive includes instruction DROP TABLE `words` before create if it is not exists.